Find Affordable College Courses

 Of the 87 students majoring in engineering at Columbia, 83% are male and 17% are female.

-Rutgers University - New Brunswick ranked #6 on this year’s Most Popular Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for engineering students to get a doctor’s degree.
+It came in at #6 on the list.
+Located in the city of New Brunswick, Rutgers New Brunswick is a public college with a fairly large student population.

 About 23% of the students majoring in engineering at the school are women while 78% are male.